opensearch-project/documentation-website/_security/multi-tenancy/tenant-index.md

 # OpenSearch Dashboards multi-tenancy

 *Tenants* in OpenSearch Dashboards are spaces for saving index patterns, visualizations, dashboards, and other OpenSearch Dashboards objects.
+OpenSearch allows users to create multiple tenants for multiple uses.
 Tenants are useful for safely sharing your work with other OpenSearch Dashboards users.
 You can control which roles have access to a tenant and whether those roles have read or write access.
-By default, all OpenSearch Dashboards users have access to two independent tenants:
+By default, all OpenSearch Dashboards users have access to two independent tenants: private and global.
+Multi-tenancy also provides the option to create custom tenants.

 - **Private** - This tenant is exclusive to each user and can't be shared.
 It does not allow you to access routes or index patterns made by the user's global tenant.
 - **Global** - This tenant is shared between every OpenSearch Dashboards user.
 It does allow for sharing objects among users who have access to it.
-- **Custom** - Custom tenants are created by administrators and assigned to specific roles.
-Once created, these tenants provide spaces for specific groups of users.
+- **Custom** - Administrators can create custom tenants and assign them to specific roles.
+Once created, these tenants can then provide spaces for specific groups of users.

-The global tenant is not a *primary* tenant such that any action done within the global tenant is not replicated to a user's private tenant.
-If you make a change to your global tenant, you won't see that change reflected in your private tenant.
+The global tenant is not a *primary* tenant that replicates its content in a private tenant.
+To the contrary, if you make a change to your global tenant, you won't see that change reflected in your private tenant.
 Some example changes include, but are not limited to:

 - Change advanced settings
 - Create visualizations
 - Create index patterns

-You might use the private tenant for exploratory work, create detailed visualizations with your team in an `analysts` tenant, and maintain a summary dashboard for corporate leadership in an `executive` tenant.
+To provide a practical example, you might use the private tenant for exploratory work, create detailed visualizations with your team in an `analysts` tenant, and maintain a summary dashboard for corporate leadership in an `executive` tenant.

 If you share a visualization or dashboard with someone, you can see that the URL includes the tenant: